dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 ### c.
 Profession-Based Segmentation

 - **Artists & Content Creators** are the largest group and generate the highest Max MRR (due to size).
-However, their conversion rate is not the highest among all professions, indicating an opportunity for improvement.
+However, their conversion rate is not the highest among all professions,  showing room for improvement.
 The high MRR is primarily driven by the sheer volume of users in this category.
-- **Disparity between Volume and Conversion**: Notably, the professions with the highest number of users are not necessarily the same as those with the highest conversion rates.
-This highlights the need for a nuanced approach to targeting.
+- **Discrepancy between volume and conversion**: Notably, the professions with the highest number of users do not always have the highest conversion rates.
+This highlights the need for a refined approach to targeting.

 ### d.
 VAT Type Segmentation

 <img src="/assets/images/Screenshot_Mobile App_04c.png" alt="VAT and Account Type" width="800"/>

-- Most users fall under **franchise**, which are small businesses exempt from charging Value Added Tax (VAT).
+- The majority of users fall under **franchise**, which are small businesses that are exempt from VAT.
-- Users under **subjectToVAT** show higher conversion rates, suggesting that businesses actively involved in VAT processes find greater utility and value in the app's features.
+- Users under **subjectToVAT** show higher conversion rates, suggesting that businesses actively involved in VAT processes find the app's features more useful and valuable.

 ### e.
 Account Type Segmentation

-- Most users are freelancers or solo business owners without VAT.
+- Most users are freelancers or self-employed individuals who do not pay VAT.
 - Complementary status users — those with a primary job and a freelancing side gig—have the highest conversion rates